Pinkham Notch: Below 2500 ft. — northern hardwood forest

-2500 ft. to 4000 ft. — Spruce/fir forest
+2500 ft. to 4000 ft. — spruce/fir forest

 As elevation increases, the forest is subjected to colder temperatures, increased moisture, and acidic, infertile soils.
 As a result, conifers, or "softwoods" become the dominant species.
 Two trees, red spruce and balsam fir, are present throughout this zone, with paper birch, striped maple and mountain ash present in its lower levels.
 Like the hardwood forest below it, the spruce-fir forest also holds understory plants; commonly found are wood sorrel, Indian pipes, Canada mayflowers, and bluebead lilies.
 Fungi are also common in the moist environment.

 Most of the animals in the spruce-fir forest have ranges that extend into the balsam fir forest higher up.
 Warblers are abundant; more than ten species exist in this forest type.
 Other common birds include brown-capped chickadees, spruce grouse, and yellow-capped woodpeckers.
 Mammals include the red squirrel and the pine marten.

-4000 ft. to timberline — Balsam fir forest
+4000 ft. to timberline — balsam fir forest

 As elevation continues to increase, only the hardiest trees remain in the forest, which is composed almost exclusively of balsam fir.
 Most of the understory plants and animals from the upper spruce-fir zone, however, can be found in this forest.
 Moisture causes nutrients to be stripped from the soil and brought to lower elevations, and decomposition takes place at a rate that is too slow to replenish them.

 In the upper reaches of the balsam fir zone, winds and temperatures are extreme enough to force the trees into stunted, "bonsai-like" shapes.
 Known as krummholz, from the German word for "crooked wood", trees in this area are often bent into bizarre shapes by the combined effects of wind, temperature, and airborne ice particles.
 Branches that are perpendicular to the prevailing winds are often killed, leaving "flag trees" that point in the direction of the wind.
 Eventually, conditions become extreme enough to prevent any tree growth; the elevation at which this occurs is known as tree line, and usually occurs at around 4,500 ft (1,400 m) in the White Mountains, depending on wind exposure.

-Above timberline — The alpine zone
+Above timberline — alpine zone

 On the highest slopes of the west wall of the notch, trees are unable to grow, and an "alpine zone" of alpine-Arctic vegetation exists.
 Vegetation in this zone tends to be lichens, sedges or small, low-lying plants that can resist the constant exposure to the wind.
 Most plants in this area are perennial; the growing season is far too short to allow for annuals.

 Alpine plants usually occur in communities spaced between barren talus slopes.
 Cushion-shaped Diapensia lapponica usually grows in communities in the windiest areas, and in less exposed sites sedge, heath, snowbank, and alpine bog communities can be found.